 4. Ensure facility is appropriate for learning

 Ensure that the place is equipped with necessary facilities such as basketball court.
 You cannot teach basketball in a four-walled classroom.
 It would not be enough.
-Beginners should be exposed to the field which the sport will be utilizing.
+Beginners should be exposed to the field that the sport will be utilizing.
 Remember, basketball is played in the basketball court.
 Moreover, avoid settling on areas which is polluted with undesirable noises.
 When you teach, provide an environment conducive for learning.
 It is much easier to learn in an area that is peaceful and calm.

 5. Provide necessary equipments

-There are several things you might need in order to teach basketball.
+There are several things you might need to teach basketball.
 Of course, aside from having a basketball court, you must also have basket balls for the beginners to use.
-As much as possible, each beginner must have their own balls.
+As much as possible, each beginner must have their balls.
 In this way, they can easily relate and demonstrate the skills that you will be teaching.
 For example, you are teaching them how to shoot or dribble the ball, they can easily follow and execute.
 Any shortage of balls may require extra time for the entire beginners to learn.
 And they cannot maximize learning the skills because other beginners will be using the ball too.
-Before you even try to teach the sport, please make sure that you have sufficient number of equipments.
+Before you even try to teach the sport, please make sure that you have a sufficient number of equipment.

 6. Acquire assistants who are also knowledgeable of the sport

 It will be very difficult to do it by yourself.
 What you should do is this: try to look for qualified individuals who can assist you in teaching basketball.
 These assistants are useful because they can provide a one – on – one interaction with the beginners.
-Lets us say, for example, one assistant will be guiding 2 – 3 beginners, and the others will do the same too.
+Lets us say, for example, one assistant will be guiding 2 – 3 beginners and the others will do the same too.
 The assistants can easily observe whether, or not, the beginners are executing a skill correctly.
 They can directly correct the beginners if they are not executing rightfully.

 7. Let the beginners socialize with each other

 The beginners learn together.
 And so, you should let them socialize with each other.
-Anyway, basketball is a social sport.
+Basketball is a social sport.
 By the time they start to learn how to play, let them play against each other.
 It is a good step that you let them play against players who have the same level with them.

 8. Start with one fundamental basketball skill at a time